davidski/vulnpryer-aws-orchestration/README.md

          git clone https://github.com/cascadeo/sch-vulnpryer-orchestration

 2. Create an IAM user for Vulnpryer.
 The Data Pipeline objects will be owned by this user.
-Pipelines aren't visible to other IAM users in the account so a generic IAM user should be used for management.
+Pipelines aren't visible to other IAM users in the account so it is suggested a generic IAM user be used for management.
 Reference:  https://forums.aws.amazon.com/thread.jspa?threadID=138201.

 3. Configure IAM user and perform the following:
 	- Generate access keys